 Based in London I am fully engaged in ongoing debates about the British and global economy.
 Together with Professor Victoria Chick, and Dr. Geoff Tily I co-authored PRIME’s radical analysis of 100 years of UK public debt and its impact, in The Economic Consequences of Mr. Osborne (July 2010).

-I hold a variety of posts: including Chair of the advisory board of Goldsmith’s College Political Economy Research Centre; an honorary fellowship at City University’s Political Economy Research Centre, and am also a fellow of the New Economics Foundation.
+I hold a variety of posts: including as a Council Member of the Progressive Economy Forum, Chair of the advisory board of Goldsmith’s College Political Economy Research Centre; an honorary fellowship at City University’s Political Economy Research Centre, and am also a fellow of the New Economics Foundation.
 In 2015 the leader of the British Labour Party named me as one of a council of seven economic advisers, and in 2017 Kate Osamor MP appointed me to Labour’s Task Force on international development.
 I am a trustee of a British organization: Promoting Economic Pluralism (PEP).